 The per capita income in Southborough in 2018 was $78,804, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $315,216 for a family of four.

 Southborough is a very ethnically-diverse town.
 The people who call Southborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southborough residents report their race to be White, followed by Asian.
 Important ancestries of people in Southborough include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Southborough is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.